BBC National Short Story Award Shortlist

 Rose Tremain has been shortlisted for her story ‘The American Lover’, which is also the title story of Tremain’s new collection and author Tessa Hadley has been shortlisted for her story ‘Bad Dreams’.
 The other shortlisted writers are Zadie Smith, Lionel Shriver and Francesca Rhydderch.
 BBC Creative Director and presenter Alan Yentob, Chair of Judges, presided over a panel that whittled down the shortlist from 550 entries.

 The announcement of the Award winner and runner-up will be broadcast live on BBC Radio 4's Front Row on Tuesday 30th September from 7.15pm.
 More information here.

-Announced at Noon today, Vintage has three books on the Man Booker Prize for Fiction 2014 longlist, The Narrow Road to the Deep North by Richard Flanagan, J by Howard Jacobson and The Lives of Others by Neel Mukherjee.
-Congratulations to our authors.
+Vintage has three books on the Man Booker Prize for Fiction 2014 shortlist, The Narrow Road to the Deep North by Richard Flanagan, J by Howard Jacobson and The Lives of Others by Neel Mukherjee.
+Congratulations to all authors on the list.
 For extra content on each of the books see here.
-To view the full longlist, visit the Man Booker website here.
+To view the full shortlist, visit the Man Booker website here.